 The main feature of Zazzle products is that they can be customized, after all, you can buy a t-shirt much cheaper than you can at Zazzle.
 The fact that you can easily customize the products and make them personal is the big selling point with the company.
 Although you can include the word personalized or customized in your title, putting it in your keywords isn't recommended.

 Because the site uses these words in its own advertising, it is deemed unnecessary to include these type of words in your tags.
 It isn't just those words which you don't need to include, words such as gifts, presents, etc also needn't be included.

 How to Use Long Tailed Keywords on Zazzle

 If you write articles you will be familiar with the phrase long tail keywords.
 If you aren't familiar with the term, it merely means a phrase such as “Gray British Shorthair Cat”.
 What you may not know is that you can use these multiple word phrases in your Zazzle keywords.
-Earlier I said you have 40 keywords available for you to use.
-This is true, and it isn't.
-Let me explain a little more about this.

 Where to Find the Best Keywords

 If you've just designed a product and now are sitting in front of the screen where it's asking for keywords, you may be drawing a blank.
 I find it helpful to think of the keywords first, before putting the image on Zazzle.
 The brain has to shift from designing to writing and this can be mentally exhausting.
 I open a blank word document in Open Office and start jotting down keywords.
 This gets save into a folder I have called Zazzle keywords.
 Then if I am using the image again, I can refer to that document again and already have several keywords ready for use.